internetarchive/fatcat/guide/src/http_api.md

 # REST API

-The fatcat HTTP API is mostly a classic REST CRUD (Create, Read, Update, Delete) API, with a few twists.
+The Fatcat HTTP API is mostly a classic REST "CRUD" (Create, Read, Update, Delete) API, with a few twists.

 A declarative specification of all API endpoints, JSON data models, and